jstz-dev/jstz/docs/quick_start.md

 } = await response; // Async so we need to await
 ```

-To inspect the storage, we can use the kv API.
-In this case, when the "show" command is issued, we query the current number of messages for the logged in user, then fetch and `console.log` each one in order
+The smart function stores data about the accounts it has sent tez to in the Jstz key-value store.
+The CLI application inspects this store when the user sends the "show" command and prints messages that are related to the logged-in user:

 ```typescript
 if (input.toLocaleLowerCase() === "show") {